Nursing—B.S.N. Degree Completion

-William Penn University offers Registered Nurses (R.N.) a comprehensive curriculum to complete their Bachelor of Science in Nursing Degree (B.S.N.), built on the pre-license program and life experiences as an R.N.
+William Penn University offers Registered Nurses (R.N.) a comprehensive curriculum to complete their Bachelor of Science in Nursing Degree (B.S.N.), built on the pre-license RN program.
 Transcript evaluation gives full recognition of previous education consistent with the Iowa R.N.-B.S.N.
 Articulation Agreement.

 The William Penn Nursing Program focuses on complexities of decision-making for providing professional nursing care.
 Students enhance their leadership skills that are essential to nursing practice in a diverse and ever-changing healthcare environment.
 In addition, students develop communication skills necessary for the business environment of the health care setting.
 The nursing program provides students with the focus and knowledge to make important decisions about a patient's health in a variety of nursing situations such as primary care, aggregates, or communities.